 Short answer: vaccines save lives.

 Long answer: immunisation is considered to be one of the most miraculous advances of modern medicine.
-Vaccines save up to 3 million lives per year and have contributed to a 60% drop in child mortality since 1990.
+Vaccines save up to up to 5 million lives per year and have contributed to a 60% drop in child mortality since 1990.

 On top of the lives saved, vaccination also helps combat poverty and ensure more people get primary healthcare.